IGNF/myria3d/README.md

 ```
 Then, update variable `SHAPEFILE_VERSION_TO_TUNE` in [`.env`](.env) with the path to the inspection shapefile.

-Run a multi-objectives optimization of decision threshold.
-The optimization maximizes three metrics: 1) proportion of automated decisions, 2) Refutation accuracy, and 3) Confirmation accuracy.
+Run a multi-objectives optimization of decision threshold
 ```yaml
 python run.py -m task=tune hparams_search=thresholds_3_objectives hydra.sweeper.n_jobs=3 hydra.sweeper.n_trials=100
 ```
+The optimization maximizes three metrics: 1) proportion of automated decisions, 2) Refutation accuracy, and 3) Confirmation accuracy.
 You can then check optimization results and choose a set of thresholds among the Pareto solutions, then rerun the production of the inspection shapefile with the parameters.